 - Ability to report work orally and/or in writing to supervisor.

-- Ability to establish and, maintain cooperative working relationship with, staff and others contacted in the course of work.
+- Ability to establish and maintain a cooperative working relationship with staff and others contacted in the course of work.

 - Ability to carry out instructions furnished in written or oral form.